BrMacCath/DraftManager/README.md

 # Draft Styles

-State that you need to mention the draft style and the version number.
+This plugin has draft styles: Blank and Peterson that you can use if you put them in the frontmatter.
+The default frontmatter property is draftStyle.
+You will also need to state the number on the draft that your page is on.
+The default frontmatter property is draftNum.
+If you want to have a complete version of a page, the default frontmatter property is complete.

 ## Blank